tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - New certificate_required alert (*)

-- Renumbered SignatureSchemes because we had a conflict with a a reservation in RFC 5246 (*)

 - Forbid CertificateRequest with 0-RTT and PSK.

 - Relax requirement to check SNI for 0-RTT.